Bacon and Eggs across America.

 Vermont scene - looking in the direction of the Connecticut River Valley. |

-but I do curse.
-The longest climb I’ve done so far is up and over Powder River
+climb I’ve ever done is up and over Powder River Pass, out of Buffalo, Wyoming,

-Pass, out of Buffalo, Wyoming, a 33-mile climb and a mile of elevation gained.
+a 33-mile-climb and a mile of elevation gained.
+I’m not a particularly strong

 I also met Jack Lynch, a local rider, out one